Autumn 2009

 This issue also features the results of Eye’s first-ever award scheme, Just Add Stock (pp.62-67) which has prompted an encouraging variety of entries, some excellent winning projects and valuable support from all corners of the business.
 Our warmest thanks to everyone who took part.
 JLW

-You can buy this issue of Eye online by clicking the ‘buyEye73’ link at the top of the right-hand column, above.
+You can buy this issue of Eye online from the Eye shop.